Pedro Paterno: American colonial period

 With the Philippine–American War after the signing of the Treaty of Paris in 1898, he was among the most prominent Filipinos who joined the American side and advocated the incorporation of the Philippines into the United States.
 As the editor and proprietor of the newspaper La Patria, he supported American dominion and gratitude towards Spain, from whence "the Filipinos derived their civilization."
-Paterno was elected to the Philippine Assembly in 1907, representing the province of La Laguna's 1st district in the 1st Philippine Legislature.
+Paterno was elected to the Philippine Assembly in 1907, representing the province of La Laguna's (present-day Laguna) 1st district in the 1st Philippine Legislature.
 He would serve until his term expired in 1909.

 He died of cholera on April 26, 1911.

 Legacy and notoriety

 Despite Paterno's prominence in the many upheavals that defined the birth of the Philippine nation during his lifetime, Paterno's legacy is largely infamous among Philippine historians and nationalists.

 Philippine historian Resil Mojares notes that:

 History has not been kind to Pedro Paterno.
 A century ago, he was one of the country's premier intellectuals, blazing trails in Philippine letters.
 Today he is ignored in many of the fields in which he once held forth with much eminence, real and imagined.
 No full length biography or extended review of his corpus of writings has been written, and no one reads him today.

 Mojares also indicated that his sarcastic and flamboyant attitude, wherein he seeks a high regard in the social hierarchy wherever he goes, invited the criticisms he received.

 John Schumacher dismissed Paterno's works as "scholarly" in nature.
 He remarked that:

-Paterno's "eccentric and ingenious lucubrations" on Philippine civilization undermined the national cause.
-"Reconstructing a Filipino past, however glorious in appearance, on false pretenses can do nothing to build a sense of national identity, much less offer guidance for the present or the future."
+Paterno's "eccentric and ingenious elucubrations" on Philippine civilization undermined the national cause.
+"Reconstructing a Filipino past, however glorious in appearance, on false pretences can do nothing to build a sense of national identity, much less offer guidance for the present or the future."

 Much of this is attributed to Paterno's penchant for turncoatism, as described by historian Ambeth Ocampo, who sums up his career thus:

 Remember, Paterno was one of the greatest "balimbing" (turncoat) in history (perhaps he was the original "balimbing" in Philippine political history).
 He was first on the Spanish side, then when the declaration of independence was made in 1898, he "wormed his way to power" and became president of the Malolos Congress in 1899, then sensing the change in political winds after the establishment of the American colonial government, he became a member of the First Philippine Assembly.